GothenburgBitFactory/timewarrior/CONTRIBUTING.md

     the work is done well and doesn't create other problems or introduce new dependencies.
 We recommend talking to us before starting.
 Seriously.

   - Add unit tests.
-Unit tests are possibly the most useful contributions of all, because they not only improve the quality of the code, but prevent future regressions, therefore maintaining quality of subsequent releases.
+Unit tests are likely the most useful contributions of all, because they not only improve the quality of the code, but prevent future regressions, therefore maintaining quality of subsequent releases.
     Plus, broken tests are a great motivator for us to fix the causal defect.